S54 Vanos Procedure

 Diagnosis

 The above codes, other than the circuit codes, can occur when the Vanos oil pump driver tab(s) breaks or the Vanos solenoid coil pack fails.
-Thus an effort must be taken to distinguish between the two failures.
+Therefore, you must differentiate between the two potential failures.

-A definitive method of assessing which of the two failures exists is to remove the valve cover and inspect the oil pump driver tabs.
-If one or both are broken then that is the source of the problem.
-If they are present then the problem is most likely the solenoid coil pack.
+A definitive method for determining which of the two failures exists is to remove the valve cover and inspect the oil pump driver tabs.
+If one or both break, they cause the problem.
+If the tabs are intact, then the problem is most likely the solenoid coil pack.

 Repair Procedure